4.8out of 3,000+ reviews

 These sites often attract your interest with competitive rates, but then transfer you to a different site to continue shopping and complete your transaction, often at a far less attractive price.
 This is because lead generation sites are paid to sell your information to an agency, not to present you with the best rates on life insurance.

-InsuranceQuotes is a free, online comparison tool that offers quoting processes for auto, life, health, homeowners, and other types of insurance.
-The site also has articles on insurance-related subjects and provides information on auto insurance by state, including average rates.
+InsuranceQuotes is a free online comparison tool that offers quoting processes for auto, life, health, homeowners, and other types of insurance.
+The site also has articles on insurance-related subjects and provides information on insurance products by state, including average rates.

 Insure.com is a free, online insurance quote comparison tool that has quotes for life, auto, health, and homeowners insurance.
 There are also financial strength ratings for insurance companies, an insurance glossary, and informational articles.

-How it works: The quoting tool asked for my gender, height, weight and birth date, then wanted to know which type of life insurance policy I was looking for ( term, whole, final expense, etc).
+How it works: The quoting tool asked for my gender, height, weight, and birth date, and then wanted to know which type of life insurance policy I was looking for ( term life insurance, universal life insurance, whole life insurance, final expense, etc.).
 It also asked some health history questions, including how much I exercise.
 Finally, it requested my contact information, informing me that I might be called or texted at the number I provided by various insurance agents.

 Results: The quoting tool sent me to a page with a banner at the top stating that I’d soon be receiving calls from “representatives from top companies.”
 It then had a list of eight different quote comparison sites with links to get quotes.
-In short, all Insure.com did was give my phone number to insurance agents and then send me off to other sites to perhaps get some actual quotes.
+In short, all Insure.com did was give my phone number to insurance agents and then send me off to other websites to get some actual quotes, perhaps.